Laws // Lois

 Article 2.
 Aquria-Catopolis is split into four provinces, those being Clawford, Meowton, Purrshire and Whiskerhaven, and one semi-autonomous region, that being Aquria.

 Article 3.
-Every province and the semi-autonomous region is divided into electoral districts, as in the First Schedule, each with equal population.
+Every province and the semi-autonomous region are divided into electoral districts, as set out in the First Schedule, each with similar population.

 PART III — EXECUTIVE POWER